aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+### Review
+In this lab, you have completed:
+- Query different file formats using SQL
+- Create an external data source
+- Visualize the query results in chart

 ## You have successfully completed the lab